-Note: Our Watershed Development Guidelines have been updated and approved by the Board of Directors on December 17, 2021 and come into effect January 3, 2022
+Note: Our Regulation Implementation Guidelines have been updated and approved by the Board of Directors on December 17, 2021 and come into effect January 3, 2022

-These Watershed Development Guidelines have been developed to help enhance consistency and administrative decision-making for the implementation of Lake Simcoe Region Conservation Authority’s Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation (Ontario Regulation 179/06) made under the Conservation Authorities Act.
+These Regulation Implementation Guidelines (formerly Watershed Development Guidelines) have been developed to help enhance consistency and administrative decision-making for the implementation of Lake Simcoe Region Conservation Authority’s Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation (Ontario Regulation 179/06) made under the Conservation Authorities Act.

 These Guidelines provide general approaches to the processing of applications under Ontario Regulation 179/06.
 They are the operating principles or the general norm for the implementation of the Regulation.